 Zero Trust browsing reduces cyber risk by implementing cloud-based browser isolation.
 Instead of allowing the scripts embedded within webpages to run on the user’s device, they are executed on single-use, disposable browser instances.

 The cloud-based solution browses sites for the user and delivers a replica of the page to them.
 This replica should be built in such a way that it provides both high performance and security (i.e. not adding latency, breaking sites, or allowing potentially malicious code to slip through).
-Zero Trust browsing provides an organisation with the visibility and control required to identify and block attempted data breaches and other cyberattacks.
+Zero Trust browsing provides an organization with the visibility and control required to identify and block attempted data breaches and other cyberattacks.

 This article is part of a series on the latest trends and topics impacting today’s technology decision-makers.